-- 14. Copy the selection and paste it into the Movie Ad.psd file, just as you did for the bottle image. - 15.
+- 14. Copy the selection and paste it into the Movie Ad.psd file window, just as you did for the bottle selection. - 15.
 Close the parchment, bottle, and quill files. - 16.
-With the Movie Ad.psd file selected, press the F key to view the file in Maximized Screen mode.
+Choose View>Fit On Screen to fit the image into the document window.

-You now have a file with four layers, but they don't make any sense yet since the composited images just sit on top of each other; you'll fix this problem as you complete the rest of the project.
-Before you do, however, you have several other elements to bring into this file.
+You now have a file with four layers, but the composited images are simply stacked one on top of another.
+You'll fix this problem as you complete the rest of the project.